bparanj/Essential-TDD/en/18-calculator/18-calculator.markdown

 ### Version 6 ###

-Add
+Add the following statement to the calculator_spec.rb:

 ```ruby
 require_relative 'calculator'
 ```

-statement to the calculator_spec.rb.
 Move the calculator class to its own file.
 All specs should pass.

 ### Version 7 ###